dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 Once we detect one of these problems, we can use techniques of Dynamic Programming to optimize our code, like `memoization`.

-Also, depending on the problem, we can always consider to convert our recursive function into a iterative one, preventing the call stack overflow.
+Also, depending on the problem, we can always consider converting our recursive function into a iterative one, preventing the call stack overflow.

 This is just a basic example of the methodologies of Dynamic Programming.
 There are many more, but all of them consists in the same idea of optimizing the problem to avoid lose time and resources.